AxelAllen/Multimodal-BERT-in-Medical-Image-and-Text-Classification/MMBT/README.md

 3. Aydin's (2020) model provides a contrastive baseline for the multimodal concatenation approach to our early fusion approach

-The text module in MMBT is the standard BERT pre-trained model; we use the `'bert-base-uncased'` model.
+The text module in MMBT is the standard BERT pre-trained model (Devlin et al., 2019); we use the `'bert-base-uncased'` model.
 The other modalities are encoded as 'embedded tokens' generated from the pre-trained image encoder submodule that are then projected to the same the dimensionality size as in the BERT text embeddings.

 In the case of an image input modality, the image encoder is a pre-trained image model.
 While the original model in Kiela et al. (2020) utilized a pre-trained ResNet51